padrinobook/padrinobook/02-04-user-profile.md

     </nav>

-There is one last thing we forget: Say you are logged in and wants to edit a user with an wrong id, like http://localhost:3000/users/padrino/edit.
+There is one last thing we forget: Say you are logged in and wants to edit a user with a wrong id, like http://localhost:3000/users/padrino/edit.
 You'll get a `ActiveRecord::RecordNotFound` exception because we are using the Active Record's plain `find` method in the users controller.
 Let's catch the exception and return a `nil` user
 instead: